200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-PieChartRPG.md

 Gameplay

 Any time an action has consequence, the GM calls for a roll, selecting a skill.
 Players roll d100, pre-assigning one die as the 10's place and one as the 1's place.
 The goal is to roll under.
 0 on both die is a 100.
-There’s no special rules for opposed rolls.
+Thereâ€™s no special rules for opposed rolls.

 The GM may reward success with a Fortune token.
 In the event of a failure, the GM may hand a player a Misfortune token.

 Fortune and Misfortune both allow a reroll, or for the numbers to be shifted on a result (an 81 becomes an 18, for example).
 Players invoke Fortune, GMs invoke Misfortune.
-If a roll’s result was influenced by Fortune or Misfortune, the GM shouldn’t give any tokens.
+If a rollâ€™s result was influenced by Fortune or Misfortune, the GM shouldnâ€™t give any tokens.

 ```
 ## Author Comments (if any)